Head shake

 A head shake is a gesture in which the head is turned left and right along the transverse plane repeatedly in quick succession.
 In many cultures, it is most commonly, but not universally, used to indicate disagreement, denial, or rejection.
 It can also signify disapproval or upset at a situation, often with slower movement.
 Head shaking while trying food, in Western cultures, can also communicate one is enjoying the food or a strong approval of it.

 To indicate rejection

 Different cultures assign different meanings to the gesture.
 Shaking to indicate "no" is widespread, and appears in a large number of diverse cultural and linguistic groups.
 Areas in which head shaking generally takes this meaning include the Indian subcontinent, the Middle East, Africa, Southeast Asia, Europe, South America, North America and Australia.

 To indicate approval

 However, in some Southeastern European areas such as Bulgaria and southern Albania, it is used for the opposite purpose, to indicate affirmation, meaning "yes".
-In those regions, nodding in fact means "no" as well, the complete reverse of most other places in the world.
+In those regions, nodding in fact means "no", the complete reverse of most other places in the world.